sahilpotdukhe/opinions_price_chart/README.md

 ### 6. Timer Control:
 - Pause/play button to manage the update timer for data refresh.

 ---
+### Note

+I initially used the fl_charts package, but its recent version lacked zoom and pan functionality.
+Therefore, I switched to the syncfusion_flutter_charts package, which provided these features.

+Additionally as said, I explored and used Bloc instead of Provider for state management.

+---
 ## 🛠 Technologies and Frameworks Used